JustBobinAround/htmx_server/README.md

 **2023-11-20:**
 - Finished TODOs from **2023-11-20**
 - Added an awesome macro to handle nested mutex locks easily
+- TODO: Change Mutex to RwLock for non blocking reads

 ## Special Thanks
 Thanks to [Maud](https://github.com/lambda-fairy/maud) for making an awesome macro.